Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 3. Create the attribute(s), with which you define the price group itself, for example the *pos_member_price* attribute.
 You can assign this price group to offers later to be able to define a special price for customers assigned to this price group.
 It must be of the *Floating point number* data type.

-3. Assign this attribute to the *POS base set* attribute set.
+3. Assign this attribute to the *Venduo POS base set* attribute set.

 For detailed information, see [Create an attribute](../../DataHub/Integration/01_ManageAttributes.md#create-an-attribute) in the *DataHub* documentation.